 But are they truly accurate?
-And do they really represent d/Deaf people?
-Because it’s one thing to display hearing aids and a person signing, it’s another to make sure that they are accurate and it represents all d/Deaf and hard of hearing people.
+And do they really represent deaf people?
+Because it’s one thing to display hearing aids and a person signing, it’s another to make sure that they are accurate and it represents all deaf people.

 But I’m not sure if it does.

 … or read the transcripts below to learn more about my thoughts around this news.

 Announcer: This is the Hear Me Out!
 [CC] Podcast, a place to hear stories from the deaf and hard of hearing people and from your host, Ahmed Khalifa.

 Ahmed: The hearing aid emoji has finally arrived.
 That’s right, emoji.

 And according to the Emojipedia, and yes that does exist, the Emojipedia, It’s finally out.